raunaqbhirangi/reskin_sensor/README.md

 $ python tests/sensor_proc_test.py -p <port-name>
 ```
 ## Credits
-This package is maintained by [Raunaq Bhirangi](https://www.cs.cmu.edu/~rbhirang/) and [Tess Hellebrekers](https://tesshellebrekers.com/).
+This package is maintained by [Raunaq Bhirangi](https://www.cs.cmu.edu/~rbhirang/).
 We would also like to cite the [pyForceDAQ](https://github.com/lindemann09/pyForceDAQ) library which was used as a reference in structuring this package.